top of page

 The ultimate in being an internal team coach

-This article written by Prof David Clutterbuck talks about the case study used in my book and my experience as both an internal and external coach.
+This article, written by Prof David Clutterbuck, refers to the case study used in my book and my experience as both an internal and external coach.
 He debates the pros and cons of each scenario, including:

 • The limitations of an external coach supporting individual clients and teams between coaching sessions.